exercism/javascript/exercises/concept/custom-signs/.docs/instructions.md

 Define the following constant strings which will be used to create signs:

-- `BIRTHDAY`: This holds the value "Birthday"
+- `BIRTHDAY`: This holds the string "Birthday"
 - `ANNIVERSARY`: This holds the string "Anniversary"

 ## 2. Create a set of useful characters